openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 Subscribes to upload progress events.
 This API uses a callback to return the result synchronously.

+> **NOTE**
+>
+> To maintain a balance between power consumption and performance, this API cannot be called when the application is running in the background.

 **Required permissions**: ohos.permission.INTERNET

 **System capability**: SystemCapability.MiscServices.Upload